robotpony/w42/content/blog/2025/nostalgia-is-a-powerful-design-tool.md

 ## Translating feeling to function

 So how do we use these visceral memories to create better designs?
-It's not about recreating the past; that way lies skeuomorphism and frustration.
+It's not about recreating the past; that path leads to skeuomorphism and frustration.
 It's about understanding what made those experiences powerful and finding new expressions of the same principles.

-Silverstein's stark pages taught me that white space isn't empty—it's intentional.
+Silverstein's stark pages taught me that white space isn't empty, it's intentional.
 Modern interfaces that cram every pixel with functionality miss this lesson.
 Sometimes the most important design element is what you choose not to include.

 Apple's early iOS skeuomorphism wasn't just decoration; it was comfort through familiarity.
 The leather texture in Calendar, the wooden shelves in iBooks, the green felt in Game Center.
 These weren't arbitrary choices.
 They were attempting to trigger those same formative memories, to make the foreign feel familiar.